zriyansh/signoz.io/docs/aws-monitoring/elb-logs.md

 To achieve this functionality, you need to add few conditions to the code.

-1. Assuming all standard log lines have a timestamp field
+1. Assuming all standard log lines have a timestamp field.
 2. Parse and select the timestamp field from the log line and add it before the `response = requests.post(http_url, json=json_data)` line as a if else condition to only send logs which are x days older (say 3 days).

 So, the function now will first check the log timestamp and only send those logs which are 3 days older (say) or even a few hours old.